 Patients in a medium-secure mental health unit used Productive Ward safety crosses as a tool for self-reflection in order to promote recovery.

-Sarah Silverton was an improvement facilitator (at the time of writing this article) for the Productive Mental Health Ward programme at the South London and Maudsley Foundation Trust.
+Author: Sarah Silverton was an improvement facilitator (at the time of writing this article) for the Productive Mental Health Ward programme at the South London and Maudsley Foundation Trust.
 She is now patient and public experience lead at Dorset County Hospital Foundation Trust, Dorchester.

 - This article has been double-blind peer reviewed

 - Scroll down to read the article or download a print-friendly PDF including any tables and figures

 Lean techniques, used in the manufacturing industry, have been promoted in the NHS in recent years to improve efficiency and safety (Cooper and Mohabeersingh, 2008).